pingrid/nrk-kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

 **Delete your cluster**

-Be careful and only delete the cluster we have made during the workshop 😉
+Be careful and only delete the cluster we have made during the workshop 😉 This may take some time

 ```
 az aks delete --name [CLUSTER NAME] --resource-group [RESOURCE GROUP NAME]